-The trunk compartment divider is there to ensure that there is enough room to lower the top into the trunk.
+The trunk compartment divider is there to ensure enough room to lower the top into the trunk.
 The convertible top won't operate unless the compartment divider is in the correct position.

-One of the main problems that can prevent the convertible top from going down, is the micro-switch that detects if the compartment divider is pulled/engaged.
+One of the main problems preventing the convertible top from going down is the micro-switch that detects if the compartment divider is pulled/engaged.

 Watch this video on how to test convertible switches using a digital multimeter.

-Depending on the model, the fuse box is located on the side of the dashboard or under the hood in the engine compartment.
+Depending on the model, the fuse box is located on the dashboard's side or under the hood in the engine compartment.

-One trick that you can try is to locate an identical relay in the fuse box (keep note which system it serves) and swap it with the convertible top relay.
+You can locate an identical relay in the fuse box (keep a note of which system it serves) and swap it with the convertible top relay.
 If the relay and the fuse are not the problems, move to the next step.

 Check convertible fluid level

 A considerable number of convertible top problems are caused due to low hydraulic fluid level.
-If the level drops below the MIN the convertible top will either not operate at all or move to slowly, not close or stop halfway.
+If the level drops below the MIN, the convertible top will either not operate at all or move too slowly, not close, or stop halfway.

 Locate the convertible top motor.
 In most convertibles, it is located in the trunk behind the lining.
 Also, check near the spare tire or behind the rear seats.

-If the fluid level is too low the convertible pump operation completely to protect the motor and the hydraulic system components.
-In some cases the pump does work but air may be introduced into the hydraulic lines.
+Suppose the fluid level is too low the convertible pump operation completely to protect the motor and the hydraulic system components.
+In some cases, the pump does work, but air may be introduced into the hydraulic lines.

 In return, not enough pressure will be built-up to operate the convertible up and down.
-If you suspect there is air in the system operates the convertible top three to five times in order to get the air out of the lines.
-Check the level again.
+If you suspect air in the system, it operates the convertible top three to five times to get the air out of the lines.
+Recheck the level.